haydensprinkle/100DaysOfCode/README.md

     -Wrote function to format date in Covid data app -Called toLocalString method on displayed data to make it more readable -Created API call to return data on all counties in U.S. including their FIPS numbers, figuring out how to use the data to implement search and autocomplete functionalities

+Day 22 (01/21/2021)

+    -Added sections to markup in COVID data app -Applied styles to entire app, including custom button, and data cards with shadows